 I have sold and purchased and traded a lot of gear in the past two years, perhaps hastily at times.
 It was all done from an intense desire to create without limitation.
 And strangely, the more gear I had, the more I felt limited.
 Limited by my own indecision I suppose.
 What lens should I bring?
 Do I even want to carry a body and lens?
 What if I wind up needing a different focal length?
 And so on…

-The X100V is quite literally the perfect camera for me.
+The X100V is quite literally the perfect camera for me, during this season in my life – that may change.
+In fact, it probably will, knowing me.
 Highly portable with excellent image quality and features that make sense for my style of shooting.
 It’s the camera I’ve always dreamed of owning.
 My kids aren’t intimidated by it and strangers don’t really give it a second glance.
+Do I wish it was a bit smaller, a bit lighter?
+Sure.
+(I’ve been waiting for an X80 for years to no avail).

 The X100V will be with me for years to come and I look forward to all we will create together.